zpskt/Bringing-Old-Photos-Back-to-Life/README.md

 ## Requirement
 The code is tested on Ubuntu with Nvidia GPUs and CUDA installed.
 Python>=3.6 is required to run the code.

+### APPLE M CHIP
+The code is tested on macOS with M2-chip and Python =3.9.21(Because of python has supported M-chips since version 3.9).
+If you are using mps acceleration, set the parameter mps to true

 ## Installation

 Clone the Synchronized-BatchNorm-PyTorch repository for